 CCC&TI Foundation Community Campaign Begins

-LENOIR, NC (March 6, 2019) — The Foundation of Caldwell Community College and Technical Institute held its Annual Fund Campaign kickoff luncheon on Tuesday, March 5 at the J.E.
+HUDSON, NC (March 17, 2022) – The Foundation of Caldwell Community College and Technical Institute held its Annual Fund Campaign kickoff luncheon on Tuesday, March 15 at the J.E.
 Broyhill Civic Center in Lenoir.
+It was the first in-person campaign kickoff since 2020 due to Covid-19 pandemic restrictions in 2021.

 Featuring community leaders, campaign volunteers, and college faculty and administrators, the event starts fundraising efforts for the Foundation’s Annual Fund Drive.
 Peg Broyhill, Chair of the Foundation’s Board of Directors, offered opening remarks and welcomed the crowd of supporters.
-Broyhill also announced the goal for this year’s campaign as $375,000, the highest to date for the campaign.
-Broyhill also announced that Alvin Daughtridge will lead the 2019 Annual Fund Drive campaign.
+Broyhill also announced the goal for this year’s campaign as $400,000, the highest to date for the campaign.

 Broyhill introduced each of the team captains for this year’s campaign.
-They are Barbara Freiman, Guy Walters, Wayne Keller, Joan McGee, Barbara Weiller, Deborah Murray, Dr. Mark Poarch, Mary Frances Sullivan, Peg Broyhill and Wade Wilmouth.
+They are Barbara Freiman, Guy Walters, Joan McGee, Deborah Murray, Dr. Mark Poarch, Mary Frances Sullivan, Peg Broyhill and Wade Wilmouth.

-CCC&TI students are also working to raise money for the campaign.
-The Student Government Association is hosting several fundraising events on campus and throughout the community.
-Students have raised more than $1,500 for campaign thus far.
+Christie also thanked CCC&TI students, who are also working to raise money for the campaign.
+The Student Government Association is hosting several fundraising events on both campuses and throughout the community and will continue to raise funds throughout the semester.

-Board priorities for this year’s campaign include funding for scholarships, the Dream Award Program, childcare, student emergencies, academic support and professional development.
+Board priorities for this year’s campaign include funding for scholarships, the Dream Award Program, childcare, student emergencies, academic support, a new adult learner initiative and professional development.